TL;DR (Quick-Answer Box)

 Plonk this glazed ham on your holiday table and then step back, listen to the gasps and oohs and aahs, accept countless accolades, and watch it disappear.
 The innate ham-iness of this baked ham is a big draw but the hints of pineapple, marmalade, and mustard certainly don’t do it any wrong.
-Quite the contrary, actually.
-Quite frankly, most folks who’ve tried this have declared it to be the best ham ever.
-Even our editor-in-chief’s family clamors for it each Christmas and Easter.
-Sorta makes you want to see what all the fuss is about, eh?–Renee Schettler Rossi
+Quite frankly, most of our guests have declared it to be the best ham ever.
+Even our niece Meagan’s family clamors for it each Christmas and Easter.
+Sorta makes you want to see what all the fuss is about, eh?

 Let’s be honest, shall we?
 It can be intimidating to step up to the butcher counter and be confronted with countless different types of ham.
 Spiral-sliced.
 Smoked.
 Cured.
 Uncured.
 With natural juices.
 Water added.
 It’s enough to make you want to just walk away.
 We have answers.
 And you’ll find them in our handy How To Buy A Ham cheat sheet.